sakibch/IBMCapstone_Geospatial-Analysis-London/README.md

 # Capstone_Project_IBM_Applied_Data

-Capstone Project as part of the IBM Applied Data Science Professional Certificate.
+Capstone Project completed as part of the IBM Applied Data Science Professional Certificate.

 Prediciting the optimal location to open a Clothing Store in London, UK.